Safety cameras play a vital role in our campaign.

 These workshops educate drivers about the dangers of ignoring traffic signals.
 The scheme gives drivers the opportunity to assess their own driving and to give them the information they need to make the right choices about how they drive in future.

 Reducing the average speed on London's roads by just one mile per hour would cut the number of crashes by 6%.
-We're encouraging everyone to drive a little slower to make the Capital's roads safer.
-Speed was reported as a factor in almost half (47%) of all fatal collisions, and 37% of KSI collisions in 2014.
+Speed was reported as a factor in almost half (46%) of all fatal collisions, and 39% of KSI collisions in 2015.